-The planning director shall:
+The director of Community Development Services shall:

 - 1. Notify adjacent communities and the Department of Ecology prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration. - 2.
 Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood-carrying capacity is not diminished.
 (Ord.
+2007-22, 2007; Ord.
 2001-03; Ord.
 93-18 § 4.6, 1993).